FAQ

 Does therapy work?

-There has been countless testimony and studies that prove that therapy works.
-According to the AAMFT, “studies also show that clients are highly satisfied with services of Marriage and Family Therapists.
+There have been countless testimonies and studies that prove that therapy works.
+According to the AAMFT, “studies also show that clients are highly satisfied with the services of Marriage and Family Therapists.
 Clients report marked improvement in work productivity, co-worker relationships, family relationships, partner relationships, emotional health, overall health, social life, and community involvement.”

 After receiving treatment, almost 90% of clients report an improvement in their emotional health, and nearly two-thirds report an improvement in their overall physical health.
-A majority of clients report an improvement in their functioning at work, and over three-fourths of those receiving marital/couples or family therapy reports an improvement in the relationship.
+Most clients report an improvement in their functioning at work, and over three-fourths of those receiving marital/couples or family therapy report an improvement in the relationship.

-While all of these studies and statistics prove that therapy can work – it is also up to the patients commitment and openness to determine if it will work for you.
-Together, we can try different techniques and approaches to ensure that you are getting the most from your sessions. .
+While all these studies and statistics prove that therapy can work – it is also up to the patient’s commitment and openness to determine if it will work for you.
+Together, we can try different techniques and approaches to ensure you get the most from your sessions.

 Is therapy confidential?